materialdigital/core-ontology/patterns/measurement/pattern.md

-- **Purpose**: Represent measured value of some material characteristic.
-- **Example Use Case**: This example represents a measurement workflow:

-	- An assay with an objective assesses a material entity.
-	- The entity has a quality that the assay evaluates, there is also another quality which is not evaluates.
-	- The assay produces a measurement datum representing the measurement result of that quality.
-	- The datum includes a value specification providing numeric value and units.
-	- The value specification also relates to the quality.
+**Purpose**: Represent different aspects of a measured value of some material property **Example Use Case**:  This example builds on "pattern 5 - realizable entities and the measurand role realized in an assay".
+The measurand role is ommitted for clarity in this example and the focus is on the different relations between the measurand and the measurement result.
+First thing is that we have an assay ex:the_vickers_test that has an object (ex:the_slab_and_material) as specified input and a data item (ex:the_vickers_test_result) as specified output.
+The ex:the_vickers_test_result has a part - a very specific part denoted by has_value_specification - that represents the physical quanity of the measurement result with a magnitude of 245 and an unit of HV5.
+This physical quantity also points to the material property that it is about with the relation specifies_value_of.
+In addtion, the assay relates to the property of ex:the_slab_and_material that it measures using is_quality_measurement_of and the assay also relates in a weak manner to its measurand using  is_about.
+Additionally we added a realtion stating which directive information entity was concretized by realizing (executing) the plan of the assay: an entity with the label "ISO 6507".